duyle95/devops-with-k8s/theory.md

 When updating anything in Kubernetes the usage of delete is actually an anti-pattern and you should use it only as the last option.
 As long as you don't delete the resource Kubernetes will do a rolling update, ensuring minimum (or none) downtime for the application.

-As you are trying to find bugs in your configuration start by eliminating all possibilities one by one.
+As you are trying to find bugs in your configuration, start by eliminating all possibilities one by one.
 The key is to be systematic and to question everything.

 As Deployment resources took care of deployments for us.
 Service resources will take care of serving the application to connections from outside (and also inside!) of the cluster.